-This guideline was produced by the ASA's Sonographer Advancement Working Party and developed in consultation with the Royal Australian and New Zealand College of Radiologists and the Australian Institute of Radiography.
+This guideline was produced in 2015 by the ASA's Sonographer Policy and Advisory Committee and first developed in consultation with the Royal Australian and New Zealand College of Radiologists and the Australian Institute of Radiography.
+Last reviewed and updated in 2021.
 It has been approved by the ASA Board of Directors.